chathura226/Flower_Exchange_LSEG-project-final/README.md

     The finalized program is implemented using Hash Maps, Red black tree containing queues for order book that handles the exchanges

 ## Main Features
-    The program is a MultiThreaded Application with the use of necessary Mutex locks.
+- The program is a MultiThreaded Application with the use of necessary Mutex locks.
-    Use of circular buffer by Boost for buffer to exchange data between threads using mutex locks.
+- Use of circular buffer by Boost for buffer to exchange data between threads using mutex locks.
+- Usage of optimized algorithms and data structures for efficiency
-    Adhering to best practices and OOP concepts
+- Adhering to best practices and OOP concepts

 ## Basic order.csv file example
 Order #1